Dyalog/ride/docs/protocol.md

 In the response, `class` indicates the [nameclass](http://help.dyalog.com/14.1/Content/Language/System%20Functions/nc.htm) of the object.
 This information can be used to syntax-highlight the tooltip.

+`startCol` and `endCol` describe the position of the whole name to which the value tip pertains.
+`startCol` is inclusive and `endCol` is exclusive.

 #Dialogs
 The interpreter can ask RIDE to interact with the user by showing a modal dialog.